LC-Linkous/reverse_engineering_notes/README.md

 Oscilloscopes and logic analyzers capture timing relationships and signal characteristics across various test points.
 These test points may be on chips, debug ports, or as conductive pads on the PCB designed specifically for testing.
 Protocol analysis helps identify standard communication interfaces such as SPI, I2C, UART, or other protocols.
 Signal integrity measurements can be used to reveal timing constraints, unintentional device chatter, and noise that may affect reliability.

+**Task Examples**
+1. Protocol identification
+  * Use logic analyzers to capture and decode common protocols (SPI, I2C, UART, CAN, etc.)
+2. Timing analysis
+  * Measure signal timing relationships, setup/hold times, and clock domain interactions
+3. Analog waveform capture
+  * Use oscilloscopes to examine analog signals, power supply ripple, and sensor outputs
+4. Communication monitoring
+  * When accessible, communication patterns may be able to be captured during different device operation states.
+This can sometimes be directly measured from the bus

 #### Power Analysis
 Power analysis examines the device's power consumption patterns to gather information about internal operations.
 Current measurements during different operational states (ON, OFF, startup, power down, standby, etc.) reveal functional blocks and their activity levels.
 This analysis also can find where components may be isolated on a board only when the device is powered off (such sections can occur when power is run to a section of the PCB through an IC or MOSFET)

 Power supply sequencing is a type of power analysis that helps identify startup procedures and dependencies between subsystems.
 Voltage rail monitoring can identify switching events and operational modes.
 Power consumption signatures may leak information about cryptographic operations or internal state transitions.

+**Task Examples**
+1. Power signature analysis
+  * Identify distinctive current patterns that might correlate with specific device operations or behavior
+2. Component/section isolation testing
+  * Measure components and traces to determine what components are powered together or communicate together.
+Identify connected parts of the board.
+Remove and test components if needed
+3. Monitoring voltage rail
+  * Locate and identify current patterns that might relate to distinctive device states

 #### Side-channel Analysis
 Side-channel analysis exploits unintended information leakage that may happen through electromagnetic emissions, acoustic signatures (or fingerprints), timing variations, and other phenomena.
 Electromagnetic analysis (which may need specialized equipment) captures RF emissions, which may correlate with internal device operations.
 Acoustic analysis monitors sound patterns from the device that could indicate trends in mechanical behavior or electrical switching events (such as mechanical relays switching on, servo movement, etc.).
 Timing analysis measurements on components can detect the timing of a signal or command through a device that could provide information on execution delays, which could then provide some insight on how components work together within a device.

+**Task Examples**
+1. Electromagnetic emissions capture
+  * Use RF spectrum analyzers or SDR(s) to capture unintended electromagnetic radiation/emissions
+2. Timing attack assessment
+  * Measure execution timing variations that might leak information about internal operations
+3. Power analysis attack
+  * Analyze power consumption patterns to identify algorithm information and potentially extract cryptographic keys

 #### Fault Injection
 Fault injection is a technique where deliberate errors (faults) are introduced into a device or system to observe the following behavior.
 This can provide insights into error handling, system recovery, and other behavior.
 Fault injection testing helps researchers understand how systems can and cannot handle unexpected behavior, both of which are valuable.
 Some techniques include voltage glitching (manipulating the power supply), clock glitching (altering timing signals), and disrupting the normal execution flow in a device.

+**Task Examples**
+1. Voltage glitching
+  * Implement controlled power supply disruptions to cause predictable (and repeatable) faults in device operation
+2. Clock manipulation
+  * Alter timing signals to disrupt normal component coordination and/or execution flow
+3. Input fuzzing
+ * Identify input options.
+Create malformed or unexpected inputs to test device behavior